 Though you might think that the film is going to continue along its predictable way, it is just then when it zigs when you think it is going to zag.
 It is a less Disney way of telling a story and a more realistic one.
 Kudos to everyone involved in making that change of pace decision.
 With this it makes a film with plenty to say find its voice and sing.

 Though music is the backbone of the film, the heart of it is the mother-child relationship.
 How strong that bond is.
-How it lasts for their entire lives.
+How it last for their entire lives.
 Marion and Rose still have things to work out.
 Mother-daughter things.
 Just as Rose and her young daughter do.